NXT INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Nextracker Inc. Investors With Substantial Losses Have Opportunity To Lead Class ...

-NEW YORK, Jan.
-10, 2025 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Nextracker Inc. ("Nextracker" or "the Company") (NASDAQ: NXT ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Jan.
+13, 2025 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Nextracker Inc. (“Nextracker” or“the Company”) (NASDAQ: NXT) and certain of its officers.

 Class Definition